MoonPoet/xaprb-src/content/blog/2006/dom4php-a-php-dom-implementation.md

 4. Many of the interfaces in the official spec aren't really necessary for an 80% solution, including `DOMImplementation` and `NamedNodeMap`.
 I omit those.
 5. No support for namespaces or namespace methods (e.g. `createAttributeNS`)

 There may be other differences too, but I can't think of them right now.
-Write into the comments if you see anything I missed.
+Let me know if you see anything I missed.
 By the way, if you need some of the missing pieces such as `NamedNodeMap`, I can provide skeleton classes for you; I originally coded them, but then deleted them.

 ### License